In this article you can learn more about the common terms and concepts that are used throughout the Umbraco backoffice.

 Each Document Type property has a Data Type which defines the type of input of that property.
 Data Types reference a Property Editor and are configured in the Umbraco backoffice in the developer section.
-A Data Type can be something very simple (textstring, number, true/false,...) or more complex (multi-node tree picker, image cropper, ...)
+A Data Type can be something basic (textstring, number, true/false,...) or more complex (multi-node tree picker, image cropper, ...)
 Read more about Data Types

 A property editor is a way to insert content into Umbraco.
 An example of a property editor is the Rich Text Editor.
 It may be confused with Data Types.
 It's possible to have many Rich Text Editor Data Types with different settings that all use the Rich Text Editor property editor.
 Read more about Property Editors

 Media items are used to store assets like images and video within the Media section and can be referenced from your content.
 Read more about Media